V4Fire/Client/src/components/base/b-virtual-scroll/README.md

 The `b-virtual-scroll` component relies on the `renderGuard` and `loadDataOrPerformRender` functions to determine whether to render data, load data, or complete the component's lifecycle.

 The `loadDataOrPerformRender` function is the entry point for the data loading and rendering cycle.
-This function consults the `renderGuard`, which determines whether data can be rendered based on the data state and provides reasons for rejection.
+This function consults the `renderGuard`, which determines whether data can be rendered based on the data state and provides reasons for rejection only if it has not permitted the rendering.

-The logic of `renderGuard` is as follows:
+Understanding `renderGuard`:

 ```mermaid
 graph TB